CARES and COVID-19 Information

 |Estimated number of students Title IV Aid Eligible||11,585|

-Because of the CARES Act, BGSU is now able to offer an emergency grant called the CARES Act Grant to students who are struggling with living expenses or facing other unexpected financial challenges related to the disruption of on-campus operations from Spring 2020.
-This includes expenses such as food, housing, course materials, technology, health care and child care.
+Because of the CARES Act, BGSU was able to offer an emergency grant called the CARES Act Grant to students who struggled with living expenses or other unexpected financial challenges related to the disruption of on-campus operations from Spring 2020.
+This included expenses such as food, housing, course materials, technology, health care and child care.

-In order to apply for the CARES Act Grant, you must meet the eligibility requirements for spring and summer semesters listed below.
-In order to meet the needs of all of our students, we may be limited to only offering a portion of the amount requested in the application.
+The eligibility requirements are listed below.
+In order to meet the needs of all students, we were sometimes limited to only offering a portion of the amount requested in the application.
 To qualify, students must: